 Boosting metabolism is one of the best vitamin B12 benefits in menopause.
 B12 is an integral part of metabolism.
 Without B12, your thyroid gland becomes sluggish, which may cause hypothyroidism.
 B12 helps by boosting thyroid hormone production and repairing damaged thyroid tissues.

 11. Maintains normal levels of red blood cells

 Red blood cells carry oxygen for the body.
 Oxygen keeps us alive!
 B12 is essential in forming red blood cells.
 For this reason, B12 is a good supplement that can prevent anemia, which can cause chronic fatigue.

-When you have a B12 deficiency, your body creates defective red blood cells and this means lower oxygen-carrying capacity.
+When you have a B12 deficiency, your body creates defective red blood cells, which means lower oxygen-carrying capacity.
 As a result, your nerves and tissues are deprived of nutrients.
 Some B12 deficiency symptoms you’ll notice include numbing, tingling sensations in your hands and feet as well as a ringing in your ears.

 12. Protects the liver!

 Do you know that your liver balances hormones?
-When your body releases hormones, the liver activates their function.
+When your body releases hormones, the liver activates its function.
 After they’re done with their work, the liver collects them back, deactivates and flushes them out.
-Your liver also filters toxins and xenoestrogens which may cause hormonal imbalances.
+Your liver also filters toxins and xenoestrogens, which may cause hormonal imbalances.

-Besides this dozen vitamin B12 benefits, the vitamin works to create normal DNA and RNA.
+Besides these dozen vitamin B12 benefits, the vitamin works to create normal DNA and RNA.
 These two are essential for proper growth and development.

 Vitamin B12 may also lower the risk of cancer.
 Experts say that B12 is effective for cancer prevention when taken with folate.
 The vitamin strengthens the immune system and has anti-tumor effects.
 It reduces cervical, lung and colon cancer risk.